5 Pro Beauty Tips For Glowing Skin In Winter

 Mr. Sunshine might be saying sayonara, but that doesn’t mean you have to wave goodbye to your well-earned summer glow.
 Lit skin can be yours even in the dead of winter; you’ve just got to know the right skincare and makeup tips.
 For exactly that, we hit up both an esthetician and a makeup artist who were kind enough to fill us in on their pro advice.

 1. Double Down on Your Topical Antioxidants

 While the summer sun is fun to frolic in and can create a beautiful glow on your skin, we should probably note that sun care is really important.
 Think of fall and winter as your skin’s opportunity to get ample rest from UV rays and re-up your collagen supply.
-One of the best things you can do is use topical antioxidants, which can brighten your complexion while also protecting and healing your skin.
+One of the best things you can do is use topical antioxidants to brighten your complexion while also protecting and healing your skin.